bila-olavo/ansible-role-cwa-service/readme.md

 AWS Cloud Watch Agent - CWA
 =========

-This role will install AWS Cloud Watch Agent reponsible for pushing Custom Metrics to Cloud Watch on Debian (64-bit, stretch)
+This role will install AWS Cloud Watch Agent reponsible for pushing Custom Metrics to Cloud Watch on Debian (64-bit)

 Requirements
 ----------------